Thibault Tricole: Career

-Tricole started playing in British Darts Organisation (BDO) tournaments in 2010, including multiple appearances at the World Masters.
+Tricole has been playing darts since the age of 12, and won the French Darts Federation's junior title in his youth.
+He started playing in British Darts Organisation (BDO) tournaments in 2010, including multiple appearances at the World Masters.
 In 2019, he attended PDC Q-School for the first time, but was unable to secure a PDC Tour Card.
 During the year, he played significantly more BDO tournaments than in previous years and was able to win his first tournaments at the Torremolinos Open and Greek Open.
 He also reached the fourth round at the 2019 World Masters.
 He was also in finals at the Belfry Open, Malta Open and Italian Open.

 In 2020, Tricole became the first French player to qualify for the BDO World Darts Championship as a Western European Qualifier.
 In the preliminary round he beat Ross Montgomery in a sudden-death leg.
 In the first round, Tricole lost 1–3 in sets to Ryan Hogarth.
 Tricole narrowly missed out on a Tour Card at Q-School in January 2020, but he won the Isle of Man Masters in March.
 In 2021, Tricole reached the semi-finals on the PDC Challenge Tour once.
 At the beginning of October, he won the Denmark Open with a 6–3 win over Andreas Harrysson in the final and he later won the Welsh Classic.

 In 2022, he attempted Q-School once again, but was unsuccessful in winning a Tour Card.
 At the end of March, Tricole got called up to his first two Players Championships on the 2022 PDC Pro Tour due to his ranking on the Challenge Tour.
 In April, Tricole went into the 2022 WDF World Darts Championship as a seed and survived match darts in his first match against Shawn Burt.
 He improved against Steve Hine, whom he defeated 3–1 in sets.
 He narrowly eliminated Andy Baetens 4–3 in the quarter-finals and defeated Cameron Menzies in a deciding set in the semi-finals, thus reaching the final.
 Tricole managed to become the first French player to reach a World Darts Championship final where he ended up being defeated by Neil Duff 5–6.